PilzDE/pilz_robots/prbt_hardware_support/README.md

 **Please note:**
 In operation mode T1 the robot can be moved as usual.
-However, if an attempt to exceed the speed limit of 250 mm/s in T1 is detected, the prevailing motion is aborted and a controlled stop is performed.
+However, if an attempt to exceed the speed limit of 250 mm/s in T1 is detected, the current motion is aborted and a controlled stop is performed.
 For more information see  the [speed monitoring section](#speed-monitoring).

 ## Speed monitoring